The Data Center Rundown

 Should states implement bans on new data centers exceeding 25 MW capacity?

-PJM is proposing new regulatory standards that would limit behind-the-meter power loads exceeding 50 megawatts in an effort to manage the integration of artificial intelligence-scale data centers into broader grid planning and protect ratepayers.
+PJM is proposing new regulations to limit behind-the-meter power loads exceeding 50 MW, aiming to better integrate AI-scale data centers into grid planning while ensuring system reliability and protecting consumer interests.

 Read at Data Center Frontier →